-Balkan Folklore Festival
+Balkan Folklore Festival, Ohrid

 Balkan Folklore Festival is an international festival of folk songs and dances held in Ohrid from 6th to 11th of July.
-The festival has long tradition, which means it was established in 1962.
+The festival has a long tradition, which means it was established in 1962.
 It is a member of two UNESCO’s associations, CIOFF or the International Council of Organizations of Folklore Festivals and Folk Arts and IOFA or International Organization of Folk Art.
 At the beginning was just a festival of non-professional Folk Ensembles but since 1967, the concept of the festival has changed.
-This festival presents the tradition and the traditional beliefs passed through the generations of many countries through dances, songs, customs, national costumes and musical instruments.
+This festival presents the tradition and the traditional beliefs passed through the generations of many countries through dances, songs, customs, national costumes, and musical instruments.

 Epiphany in Ohrid

-Epiphany in Ohrid is one of the most massive religious events in Orthodoxy, according to the number of visitors and believers who regardless of the cold water temperatures are entering in the lake in order to catch the Holy Cross.
+Epiphany in Ohrid is one of the most massive religious events in Orthodoxy, according to the number of visitors and believers who regardless of the cold water temperatures are entering the lake to catch the Holy Cross.
 It is an act of consecration of the lake’s waters.
-It is held on 19th of January when many citizens are baptized in the holy water of the lake as a symbol of this huge holiday, the baptism of Jesus Christ by St John in the river of Jordan.
+It is held on the 19th of January when many citizens are baptized in the holy water of the lake as a symbol of this huge holiday, the baptism of Jesus Christ by St John in the river of Jordan.

 Galicnik wedding is an annual manifestation held in the village of Galicnik, in the National Park Mavrovo.
 It represents a real journey through the Macedonian tradition in this part of the country.
-The traditional “Galichka” style wedding started in 1963 when the wedding lasted for 5 days with the main activities on 12th of July, St Peter’s day.
+The traditional “Galichka” style wedding started in 1963 when the wedding lasted for 5 days with the main activities on the 12th of July, St Peter’s day.
 It used to be the time when migrant workers were coming back to the native village and once there were 50 weddings held in one day.
-Today, it is a two day event held on the weekend nearest to 12th of July.
+Today, it is a two-day event held on the weekend nearest to the 12th of July.
 Special Commission chooses the couple.
-The bride is dressed in the remarkable rich and traditional Galicnik wedding dress and the program includes all the traditional customs starting with the invitation to the dead relatives to the wedding farewell to the musicians when the wedding ceremony ends.
-The well known dance “Teshkoto” is also a symbol of the wedding, symbolizing the suffering of the Macedonian people through centuries.
+The bride is dressed in the remarkably rich and traditional Galicnik wedding dress and the program includes all the traditional customs starting with the invitation to the dead relatives to the wedding farewell to the musicians when the wedding ceremony ends.
+The well-known dance “Teshkoto” is also a symbol of the wedding, symbolizing the suffering of the Macedonian people through centuries.
 The fact that this practically abandoned village during the year, located on a 1450m of altitude, is a home of approximately 5000 tourists from each corner of the world during this spectacular traditional wedding proves that it is one of the best tourist attractions in the country.

 International festival of Antique Drama “Stobi”